nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

 To manage the combination of repositories and versions, the |NCS| uses :ref:`Zephyr's west <zephyr:west>`.

-To install west, complete the following step:
+To install west, reopen the command prompt window to ensure that Python is initialized and complete the following step:

 .. tabs::